lineality/Online_Voting_Using_One_Time_Pads/README.md

 7. ip / mac address details (vpn issues?)
 6. separate confirmation login (to confirm vote record (device, voice, etc.) after it has been processed and recorded)
 7. face-selfie (time GIS stamped picture of person casting vote)
-8. video of person voting (more secure than static selfie?) or smaller-file 'encoding' (e.g. auto-encoder) of video of person voting?
+8. video of a participant(person) voting (more secure than static selfie?) or smaller-file 'encoding' (e.g. auto-encoder) of video of person voting?
 9. timestamps? (timestamp plus geolocation?)
 10. finger prints